scorpidio11/burger/README.md

 Application with MySQL, Node, Express, Handlebars, ORM and MVC design pattern.
 I used Node and MySQL to query and route data in the app, and Handlebars to generate HTML.
+Sites's front and back end (data base) are both hosted on Heroku.

 # Technologies / Format Used

 - MVC Design Pattern
 - HTML
 - CSS